 Chesney is a law professor at University of Texas at Austin who teaches and writes about an array of national security and cybersecurity issues.
 He is a co-founder of Lawfare, directs UT’s Strauss Center and co-hosts the weekly National Security Law podcast.

-Cilluffo directs George Washington University’s Center for Cyber and Homeland Security.
-Previously, Cilluffo served as special assistant to President George W. Bush for homeland security.
+Cilluffo directs Auburn University's McCrary Institute for Cyber and Critical Infrastructure Security.
+He previously directed George Washington University’s Center for Cyber and Homeland Security.
+He was special assistant to President George W. Bush for homeland security.

 Cohn is the executive director of the Electronic Frontier Foundation.
 From 2000 to 2015, she served as EFF’s legal director as well as its general counsel.
 Cohn first became involved with EFF in 1993, when the foundation asked her to serve as the outside lead attorney in Bernstein v.
 Department of Justice, the successful First Amendment challenge to the U.S. export restrictions on cryptography.